hackathemy/ethena-prediction/README.md

 **Ethena:**

 While developing our betting system, we identified a significant inefficiency: funds remained idle during the betting period.
-To address this issue, we integrated Athena Network's USDE into our solution.
+To address this issue, we integrated Athena Network's USDe into our solution.

 The betting process is structured as follows:
-1. Betting Participation: When users place a bet, their funds are deposited and converted into sUSDE, which is staked.
+1. Betting Participation: When users place a bet, their funds are deposited and converted into sUSDe, which is staked.
 2. Staking Period: During the betting period, the staked funds generate interest.
 3. Bet Settlement: Once the betting round concludes, users can unstake their funds to receive their original betting amount along with the accrued interest.